elp2/advent_of_code/2021/README.md

 # Day 6

 Had some minor problems understanding the 6/8 new fish in the beginning.
 Samples kept me on track.
 I had a feeling that the array method would be too slow! :) I overcomplicated the part 2 with a separate babies variable, and forgot to account for multiple not just one fish at each gestatation stage.

+# Day 7

+Wow.
+This is what happens when you try to program while watching Curb Your Enthusiasm.
+Not recommended.